clarkfannin/pthui/README.md

 ## Description

-pthui is a neat, color-coded tui wrapper for watchdog.
+pthui is a tiny, color-coded TUI wrapper for watchdog.
 Install it globally and use it from anywhere!

 ![alt text](images/pthui.png "Logo Title Text 1")